ptomulik/testmd/README.md

 ## Overview

-This module implements a `packagex` defined type which adds some features to standard `package` resource.
-For example, a simple versioning may be enabled for providers which are normally not versionable (FreeBSD ports e.g).
+This module implements a `packagex` defined type which adds some features to the standard `package` resource.
+For example, a simple versioning may be enabled for providers which are not versionable by their own (FreeBSD ports e.g).
 Other features are available and are described in subsequent sections.

 ## Module Description